 6. Speaking of BBQ, many Carolinians consider the two a classic pairing

 Folks all over the Carolinas squabble about thick vs. thin tomato-based BBQ sauce, or even the mustard style common to South Carolina.
 But one thing most can agree on: the Southern soda pairs perfectly with pork BBQ, no matter the sauce.

 5. Cheerwine has become a cooking ingredient

 Move over, Pepsi.
-The cane sugar-infused drink has become such a ubiquitous part of life in the Carolinas that folks have incorporated its wild cherry flavor and burgundy color into their recipes - anywhere from using it to glaze hams to putting it in pie batter.
+The cane sugar-infused drink has become such a ubiquitous part of life in the Carolinas that folks have incorporated its wild cherry flavor and burgundy color into their recipes.
+You can use it to glaze hams or put it in pie batter.
 Some folks even bake cupcakes with it.

 4. Christmas season in the Carolinas means Cheerwine punch

 During the Christmas season, family get-togethers all over the Carolinas will include this beverage.
 Try it for yourself: Head to the grocery store and then combine 2 liters Cheerwine soda, 2 liters ginger ale and 46oz unsweetened pineapple juice and tell me it's not delicious.

 3. It's now available in most of the United States

 Up until the 90s, only Carolinians and folks visiting the Carolinas got to taste Cheerwine.
 Today, you can find Cheerwine Bottling Co. product, including Diet Cheerwine, in stores from California to Maine.
 Lucky you.

 2. It comes in popsicle form

 They're so Carolina-centric that they've released limited-run sweet treats that are tailor-made for Cheerwine enthusiasts.
-These treats include an cherry flavor ice cream partnership with fellow Salisbury-based grocery chain Food Lion, as well as a Cheerwine Kreme filled donut collaboration with Winston-Salem, NC-based Krispy Kreme Doughnuts.
+These treats include a cherry flavor ice cream partnership with fellow Salisbury-based grocery chain Food Lion, as well as a Cheerwine Kreme filled donut collaboration with Winston-Salem, NC-based Krispy Kreme Doughnuts.
 Some local grocery and convenience stores even sell Cheerwine cake!

 1. Cheerwine is on display at the North Carolina Museum of History

 Obviously, Cheerwine has had a powerful social, economic and historical impact on the State of North Carolina.
 And it's not just Cheerwine enthusiasts that have taken notice.
 Featured alongside historical exhibits such as the North Carolina Sports Hall of Fame and relics from the American Civil War, there are display cases with Cheerwine glass bottles dating back to the 1920s.